alainkaegi/pythonorama/control_structures/recursion.md

 1. :star::star::star: Give a recursive implementation for computing the *n*th element of the Fibonacci sequence that takes time in $\Theta(n)$ and avoids remembering the result of previous computations.
 1. :star::star::star: Recursion revolves around a base case and a step from one input to a slightly larger input.
 What mathematical proof technique uses this same idea?
 1. :star::star::star: How many computation steps does it take to solve the Towers of Hanoi problem with $n$ disks?
+1. :star::star::star::star: When is a function said to be tail recursive?

 ## Answers
 1. It keeps calling itself until the call stack fills up all available memory, at which point the program crashes.
 This is called a stack overflow.